Cyclone-Robosub/2025-Design-Showcase-Poster/column-middle.typ

   // int-dir: -1,
   // int-frac: .32,
   [
     Two cameras provide video feeds, which are processed by a YOLO vision model to identify objects of significance.
-The model is on team-gathered image-data of game elements such as the path found in @path in pools.
+The model is on team-gathered image-data of game elements such as the path found in @path in pools.Identifying objects along the course help the robot track its position within the pool.
-    // The downward facing camera allows for positioning the dropper, while the forward facing camera determines which side of the start gate the vehicle passes through.
-    Identifying objects along the course help the robot track its position within the pool.
   ],
   figure(
     image("images/vision-model.jpg"),